 There’s just a lot of noise in the world, and sometimes, you really got to do something drastic to really get everybody to stop what they’re doing and look in your direction to make a point, and I’m absolutely not afraid to do that.

-Speaking about the plastic-bag attack on Danielson with those words could be taken as a competitor justifying a violent attack, but could equally be seen as the reasoning for presenting a shockingly gritty segment of fiction.
+Speaking about the plastic-bag attack on Danielson with those words could be taken as a competitor justifying a violent attack, but could equally be seen as the real-world reasoning for presenting a shockingly gritty segment of fiction.
 Moxley goes on:

 I see a world where everyone is successful, where everyone can be successful, where the talents are fostered and their growth is fostered, and talents are set up for success and set up for growth to be whatever it is they can be, where their strengths are brought to the forefront and utilized, and we mine their value out of them and give them the opportunity to be whatever it is they can be.